vikumsw/vikumsw.github.io/blog/data_readiness/index.md

 This might not be easy as the work in a band seems too broad for a single work item and might require different skill sets.
 To elaborate this more lets first consider below project planning scenario from a software engineering context,

+As a member of an agile software engineering team, once every week I sit for a product backlog grooming session.
+Let's assume our backlog items could look like below,
+* Epic: Enabling synchronization between multiple referencedata systems.
+  * Stroy 1: Skeleton implementation for multiple referencedata systems.
+  * Story 2: Connection management for multiple referencedata systems.
+  * Story 3: Implementation of FT mechanisms.
+  * Story 4: Audit Trail implementation related to multiple referencedata systems.
+  *  etc...

+Most common questions we address in the discussion takes the form of,
+	*"How much effort would it take to complete story 1?."
+"Ans: about 10 Man days/ 20 story points"*
+	*"What is the confidence level of this effort estimate?"*
+	*"Work required for Story 4 is not clear enough for us to give an estimate with a 70% confidence level.
+We might only be able to give a very high-level estimate.
+We need an analysis task first."*
+	*"Effort for story 2 is too big for us to take into one sprint.
+We need to break it down."*
+	*"Who can do this task?"*
+	*"Can this task be parallelized by assigning multiple developers?"*
+	*"What is the Definition of Done(DoD) for this work item?"*

+Most of the questions above are valid and arises directly or indirectly irrespective of the development methodology(agile, waterfall, etc...) we use.

+Let's assume a very high-level task breakdown of an ML project, Assume we have already decomposed our current system and identified a subprocess that needs to be automated.
+* Epic: Automating fraud detection system using Machine Learning.
+  * Stroy 1: Bring data to C1 readiness.
+  * Stroy 2: Bring data to B1 readiness.
+  * Stroy 3: Bring data to A1 readiness.
+  * Stroy 4: Modelling building and testing.
+  * Stroy 5: Testing in pre-production.
+  * Stroy 6: Deployment.
+  * etc...

+Now assume similar questions mentioned before arising in this discussion.
+What would make it easier to address those questions?.
+I suggest following refinements to the data readiness pipeline.

+#### What we could do
+1. Breaking data readiness bands to sub-bands or work items to enabling smaller goals.
+Already data readiness levels description consists of three bands and possible work items in each band.
+These work items can be considered as an initial breakdown for a start.
+However, we would need to check them for completeness.

+2. Making smaller goals well defined to enable accurate time estimates and to increase accountability.
+All most all the time estimates are made from a gut feeling.
+But that requires experience which won't be readily available as data processing is often neglected.
+Therefore, a clear description of the task and defining what "done" means(Definition of Done) would be really helpful.

+3. Defining what skills would be most suitable at the task level to enabling effective resource allocation and team creation.

+After refinement it could look like,

 ### 2. Continuous adaptation
 Data readiness levels can also be seen as a grouping of work items required in the data preparation process.